Year 7 admissions

 - Applicants achieving the qualifying score.
 Applicants in this category will be ranked by test score.
 Where scores are equal, priority will be given to those with a sibling** at the school; then ranked by distance from the school.

-The qualifying score and priority score will be published on the school website and www.birminghamgrammarschools.org prior to the entrance test.
+The qualifying score and priority score will be published on www.birminghamgrammarschools.org prior to the entrance test.

 *The catchment area consists of home addresses that are within the following electoral wards: